A Recursive Theory of Variational State Estimation: The Dynamic Programming Approach: Conclusion

 \section{Conclusion}

 In this article, a complete set of variational analogue to Bayesian state estimation theory was established.
 In particular, the value functional associated with the backward method, $\BackwardRepresenter_t$, was shown to be a lower bound on the state likelihood $\ObsDensity_{t+1:T\mid t}$, and the value functional associated with the forward method, $\ForwardRepresenter_t$, was shown to be a lower bound on the unnormalized filtering density $\UnnormalizedDensity_t^{0:t}$.
 Like the Bayesian state estimation recursions, the variational state estimation recursion are intractable in general.
 However, it has been demonstrated that they are tractable \emph{more often} than their Bayesian counterparts.
 Additionally, a formal notion of sub-optimal variational filtering has been put forth, which ensures a time-complexity of $O(T)$.
 Notably this notion of variational filtering differs from that of \citet{Campbell2021}.
-The methodology has been empirically demonstrated to be sound in a jump Gauss--Markov system with a factored approximation.
+The methodology has been empirically demonstrated to be sound in a jump Gauss--Markov system with a factored approximation and in a Gauss--Markov model with log-polynomial likelihoods under a Gauss--Markov constraint.
 There are several issues and possibilities that can be pursued in future work.
-From a methodological point of view, the two most pressing ones appear to be:
+From a methodological point of view, the two most pressing issues appear to be:

 \begin{itemize} \item \Cref{prop:iterative-backward-smoother,prop:iterative-forward-smoother} need to compute integrals with respect to all time-marginals of the class $\VariationalFamily_{0:T}$.
 Unfortunately, these time-marginals are analytically tractable only in a few cases such as when $\VariationalFamily_{0:T}$ is a Gauss--Markov class. \item The value functional recursions are intractable. \Cref{app:forward-value-functional-approximation-1} is a great start as demonstrated by its implicit use by \citet{Courts2021}.
 However, approximation methods where the error can be reduced or even controlled could prove significant in improving state estimation performance. \end{itemize}